 - Avoid overpaying your mortgage by more than allowed under the terms of your mortgage deal - usually 10% of the outstanding balance each year.

 - Do not remortgage during the period when the ERC applies - this period is usually the same as the fixed rate period but can occasionally be longer.
-Even switching mortgages with your existing lender (called a product transfer) can trigger an ERC.
+Even switching mortgages with your existing lender which is referred to as a product transfer can trigger an ERC.

 - Port your mortgage when you move - it may be possible to move (or ‘port’) your mortgage to the new property when you move and therefore avoid having to pay the early repayment charge.
 Check the terms and conditions of your mortgage or speak to your lender to find out if this option is available to you.